COLLEGE & CAREER CENTER BULLETIN

 COLLEGE EVENTS OFF CAMPUS:

 SOME COLLEGES TRAVEL TOGETHER AND INVITE STUDENTS, FAMILIES TO LOCAL EVENING EVENTS.
-HERE ARE SOME SUCH GROUPS TO BE AWARE OF:
+HERE ARE SOME EVENTS TO BE AWARE OF:

 - Exploring College Options, a special recruitment program sponsored by the undergraduate admissions offices of five of the country's leading universities: Duke University, Georgetown University, Harvard University, University of Pennsylvania, & Stanford University.